mattangeli/STASH/README.md

 ./SimulationEngine
 ```

 and you should see some Hello World stuff.

 The Makefile has the usual syntax; to clan all the temporary files but not the final binary:

 ```
 make clean
 ```

-while instead of you want to clean everything:
+while instead if you want to clean everything:

 ```
 make distclean